 Suppose you or a loved one have been injured by some else’s negligence in an accident like a motor vehicle crash, workplace accident, or slip and fall.
 You might decide to pursue a personal injury claim to obtain compensation for your losses.
-Filing a personal injury claim can be intimidating and confusing, especially if this is your first time.
+Filing a personal injury claim can be intimidating and confusing, especially if this is your first time and you do not understand personal injury claims process.
 Knowing the basics of what will happen during a personal injury claim will undoubtedly make the personal injury claims process less daunting.

 In this article, we will take you through the typical life cycle of a personal injury claim using an easy-to-understand timeline.
 Please note that your specific claim might not be linear and may be resolved at any point in the timeline depending on the specifics of your claim and the insurance involved.